balaji1974/Microservices/README.md

 c.
 Create a local config folder called git-config-repo and save this file as <application_name>.properties
 eg. login-service.properties

 d.
-Now go to this folder in command prompt and create a local git hub reposistory.
+Now go to this folder in command prompt and create a local git reposistory.
 This is where all the configurations will reside.
 The following is commands that need to be run for this. cd git-config-repo
 git init
 git add .
 git commit -m "Initial commit"

 e.
 The final configuration is to tie this git config folder in the config server property file.
 This can be done by add the following line in the application.properties file.
-spring.cloud.config.server.git.uri=file:///Users/balaji/eclipse-workspace/MicroservicesV03/git-config-repo
+spring.cloud.config.server.git.uri=file:///Users/balaji/eclipse-workspace/Microservices/git-config-repo

+f.
+Please note that in my case I pushed all my config files into the centralized github and pulled them up during the application startup rather than maintaing it locally.
+For this instead of the above line I did the below configuration after pushing my config files to github
+spring.cloud.config.server.git.uri=https://github.com/balaji1974/microservices
+spring.cloud.config.server.git.searchPaths=git-config-repo
+spring.cloud.config.server.git.default-label=main
+(the above line depends on your branch name in github - avoiding master :))

+Add the user name and password as below in case of private repository
+spring.cloud.config.server.git.username=
+spring.cloud.config.server.git.password=

 f.
 Add the following annotation in the main class to make spring aware that this is a configuration server
 @EnableConfigServer

 g.
 Start the server and use the browser to go to the following url:
 http://localhost:9100/login-service/default
 If a json respone with the config file content is displayed then everything is working fine.

 With this the config server is ready to pick the configuration files from the central git repo.

 # Step 2: Connecting the client services to the config server.